-Feature Description Performance Period Annual award aligned with the financial year - 1 July 2022 to 30 June 2023 Award Cash Performance Measures Each Executive KMP has a maximum of seven KPIs.
-The KPIs are made up of two financial measures, common to all participants - Net Profit after Tax and before Amortisation (NPATA) and Cash Flow from Operations (CFO), a sustainability measure, plus up to four individual business building KPIs.
-Hurdles are set at threshold, target and maximum levels of performance with a significant difference between each performance level to ensure a challenging but meaningful incentive is provided for target performance.
-The performance measures are chosen to ensure Executive KMP are focused on the achievement of the CSL strategy, delivery of business results and CSL's success and sustainability Financial Sustainability Individual Profitable financial growth is the foundation of CSL's long-term sustainability.
+Feature Description Performance Period Annual award aligned with the financial year - 1 July 2022 to 30 June 2023 Award Cash Performance Measures to all participants - Net Profit after Ta: a sustainability measure, plus up to fo and maximum levels of performance a challenging but meaningful incenti of seven KPIs.
+The KPIs are made up of and before Amortisation (NPATA) and ur individual business building KPIs.
+Hu with a significant difference between e ve is provided for target performance.
+T focused on the achievement of the CSL ability Cash Flow from Operations (CFO), urdles are set at threshold, target each performance level to ensure The performance measures are Financial Sustainability Individual Profitable financial growth is the foundation of CSL's long-term sustainability.
 It evidences our competitive advantage, and aligns employee and shareholder Ensuring a global shared focus on our long-term sustainability and global footprint consistent with our CSL purpose and values, from 1 July 2022 a CSL Group sustainability Individual performance hurdles align with strategic priorities, encourage appropriate decision making, and balance performance in financial and non-financial objectives.
 The financial performance measures are NPATA measured at constant currency and CFO metric has been applied to the STI component of variable reward.
 Objectives include establishing a priorities.
-The individual performance measures are based on individual responsibilities and categories measured at the reported rate robust program governance process, undertaking global initiatives that reduce $CO_2$ emissions, incorporating sustainable design up front in our new facilities, and engaging our supply partners to achieve a low emissions supply chain including business unit performance, achievement of strategic objectives and improvement in operations, risk management, compliance, people, health and safety, ESG and quality Performance Measure Weighting McKenzie and Mr Perreault are NPATA ghting of the measures are NPATA 30% Executive KMP Set as a percentage of FR, target oppo ortunity in 2023 was: STI Targets luly 2022 to 5 March 2023 and 120% for th enzie's appointment to the CEO role) ne period 6 March 2023 to 30 June 2023 • Mr Perreault - 120% Vesting performance and 200% on achieveme nance, increasing on a straight line bas ent of maximum level performance (caj ne KPI weighting and individual STI opp ent amount oped at 200%).
+The individual performance measures are based on individual responsibilities and categories measured at the reported rate robust program governance process, undertaking global initiatives that reduce CO_2 emissions, incorporating sustainable design up front in our new facilities, and engaging our supply partners to achieve a low emissions supply chain including business unit performance, achievement of strategic objectives and improvement in operations, risk management, compliance, people, health and safety, ESG and quality Performance Measure Weighting McKenzie and Mr Perreault are NPATA ghting of the measures are NPATA 30% Executive KMP Set as a percentage of FR, target oppo ortunity in 2023 was: STI Targets luly 2022 to 5 March 2023 and 120% for th enzie's appointment to the CEO role) ne period 6 March 2023 to 30 June 2023 • Mr Perreault - 120% Vesting performance and 200% on achieveme nance, increasing on a straight line bas ent of maximum level performance (caj ne KPI weighting and individual STI opp ent amount oped at 200%).
 The STI Outcome Cessation of Employment paid in the ordinary course based on t one who retires or is made redundant) the portion of the Performance Period KMP is not a 'qualified leaver', no paym worked, subject to Performance Malus and Clawback as appropriate.
 The circumstances inc dishonesty, adverse risk managemen of CSL's Code of Conduct or any other is and clawback provisions that enable clude material misstatement or omissio t outcomes, violation of any material lav policy governing the conduct of emplo details on CSL's Malus and Clawback Po n in financial statements, fraud, w or regulation, material violation byees or any other serious and wilful